The 2019 Lean Startup Challenges run from May 21st, 2019 to October 31st, 2019.

 Eligible* Alberta post-secondary school students or recent graduates chosen to represent their publicly funded college or university can earn almost $5,000 each by completing a series of Lean Startup** Challenges described below.

-These challenges are designed to help students validate their business ideas, implement technology, and become revenue generating ventures by the end of October.
+Created in collaboration with Google Launchpad and Lean Startup mentor Adam Berk, these challenges are designed to help students validate their business ideas, implement technology, and become revenue generating ventures by October 31st, 2019.

-To qualify for this $1,500, all finalists (not just those who completed their 25 interviews in 25 days) have until the midnight before the Innovation Rodeo to complete 25 customer/problem interviews, ask at least 10 of those who completed the forms on the web site for their MVP a series of questions and create a five-minute video that explains:
+Requirements: To qualify for this $1,500, all finalists (not just those who completed their 20 problem discovery interviews within the timeframe given) are required to, by the midnight before the Innovation Rodeo, to meet the requirements of the $750 Challenge, ask at least 10 of those who complete the form on their approved landing page for their MVP (see an example of a suitable MVP landing page here) a series of questions, that are detailed on the Slack channel for $1,500 challenge, and create a five-minute video that explains:

 - What they learned from their first batch of interviews